-Paneer Jalfrezi is an easy and healthy restaurant-style vegetable stir fry recipe made with cottage cheese, vegetables like bell peppers, and Indian spices.
+Paneer Jalfrezi is an easy and healthy restaurant-style vegetable stir fry recipe made with cottage cheese, vegetables like bell peppers, and a few Indian spices.
 You can make this Spiced cottage cheese stir fry in just 15 minutes.
 Keto, Low carb, and Gluten-free.

 This is a semi-dry curry recipe made with a mix of vegetables and paneer.
 Ensure to cut all vegetables and paneer lengthwise of the same size to make Veg Jalfrezi similar to what is served in Indian restaurants.